 The Big Island of Hawaii has 10 of the world’s 14 climate zones.
 Active volcanoes, beaches, waterfalls, cultural sites and coffee farms are among the many attractions.
 The island has two airports: Hilo International Airport, and Kona International Airport.
 Consider flying into one and out the other.
 Don’t miss the famous black sand beaches or a visit to Hawaii Volcanoes National Park.

-Kauai is the greenest of the islands, and the filming location for the first Jurassic Park movie.
-Treat your teens with a helicopter ride over the interior or a boat ride to see the gorgeous Napali Coast from the water.
+Kauai is the greenest of the islands and the filming location for the first Jurassic Park movie.
+Treat your teens to a helicopter ride over the interior or a boat ride to see the gorgeous Napali Coast from the water, home to those cute spinner dolpins.
 If your teens like to hike, this is the place.
 But start early.
-There are only a handful of parking spots at the trail head.
+There are only a handful of parking spots at the trailhead.

 These are our favorite Hawaii resorts.